-Ease of use is just one reason so many FBC Tax Members choose to go digital with a mileage app.
+Ease of use is just one reason so many people choose to go digital with a mileage app.

 Using GPS technology, these apps record your mileage as you travel.
 When the trip is over, you simply classify the trip as personal or business.
 At the end of the year, you simply download a report and keep for your records.